gibbygano/dayz-dedicated-server-k8s/k8s/README.md

 # k8s
 This has been tested against Kubernetes v1.29.4 with Cilium 1.15.4 (in kubeproxyless mode) and nfs-subdir-external-provisioner v4.0.18.
+** Note from Fork Author: Using local-storage instead of nfs.

 ### configmap.yaml
 Contains the serverDZ.cfg and BEServer_x64.cfg files.
 You'll want to add your own configuration here.